alchemyplatform/alchemy-sdk-js/README.md

 It also provides access to Alchemy's hardened node infrastructure, guaranteeing reliability, scalability, and quality-of-life improvements such as automatic exponential backoff retries.

 As of version `2.0.0` on NPM, the Alchemy SDK is out of beta.
 This means that all future releases will follow semantic versioning.
+The upgrade from `1.x.x` to `2.x.x` will be a breaking change.
+See the Releases changelog for full details.

 **IMPORTANT:** To upgrade to v2.0.0 from v1.X.X, simply run one of the following:
 ```